 This information provides Physicians an in-depth understanding of the Discseel® Procedure refinements, differentiating it from the early foundational work that provided its strong foundation.
-This also shares benefits of Discseel® Procedure over the basic stem cell treatments.
+This also shares the benefits of Discseel® Procedure over the basic stem cell treatments.
 Our Physician training program for the Discseel® Procedure is highly competitive, and so currently there are several hundred Physician Applicants for each position available.

 This document details important refinements of the Discseel® Procedure, and dispels misunderstandings conveyed by a Colorado stem cell franchise and others unfamiliar with important refinements which improve the Discseel® Procedure’s efficacy.
-The 570+ “general stem cell franchises” offer nothing unique to allow any to stand out, and so some rely on their rhetoric in effort to capture patients preferring to undergo the Discseel® Procedure at specialty spine centers, instead of common stem cell treatments offered at non-specialty offices.
+The 570+ “general stem cell franchises” offer nothing unique to allow any to stand out, and so some rely on their rhetoric in an effort to capture patients preferring to undergo the Discseel® Procedure at specialty spine centers, instead of common stem cell treatments offered at non-specialty offices.

 These following important refinements combine to improve the Discseel® Procedure’s efficacy and also attributes unique to the Discseel® Procedure.
 This procedure:

 Early Fibrin/disc treatments were initially performed over 14 years ago and established patient safety and demonstrated Fibrin’s ability to allow patients to avoid spine surgery.
 This early work forms a strong foundation for Fibrin.